FuzionView/FV-Docs/source/openfv.rst

    *FuzionView Login Page*

-Once you have a user ID, login to access the most recent version.
-Once you are logged in, you will see the options you are authorized to access.
-If you do not see one of the options below, it means you do not have access to that feature.
+Once you log in, you will see the options you are authorized to access.
+If you do not see one of the options below, it simply means you don't have access to that feature.

 .. figure:: /_static/Landing1.png
    :alt: The FuzionView registration page